bjedrocha/bjedrocha.github.io/_posts/2015-03-18-role-based-routing-in-rails.md

 With that in place, if a manager requested the `/dashboard` path they would be routed to the _show_ action of the `ManagerDashboardsController` while operators requesting the same path would be routed to the _show_ action of the `OperatorDashboardsController`.
 The specific controller would then load whatever data was required and present it accordingly.

 Overall, I'm very happy with this approach.
 Constraining a route based on user role allows me to map different controllers to a single path and move the deciding logic to the routing layer.
-Also, because the data being loaded and presented is so different depending on the user requesting it, having it handled by two different controllers is much cleaner.
+Also, because the data being loaded and presented is so different depending on the user requesting it, having it handled by multiple controllers is much cleaner.